Select your preferred scripting language. All code snippets will be displayed in this language.

 Make a button that reacts to mouse down, for displaying your own dropdown content.

-This control returns true on mouse down when clicked, unlike regular buttons that return true on mouse up.
+This control does not do anything but returns true on mouse down when clicked, as opposed to regular buttons that return true on mouse up.

 This can be used for buttons that should open a GenericMenu or your own custom EditorWindow in dropdown form.